 From time to time, we will have to give you information relating to your use of the Service.
 This might be information about new functionality or old functionality that we are going to withdraw.
 It might be to let you know that we have made changes to these Terms or the Privacy Notice.
 We will send this information to you in the form of notifications via the website.
 We might also send an email to the address you have given us (which is why we need you to give us an up-to-date email address) or in some other form of electronic communication.
 English law requires that certain information that we might have to pass to you has to be in writing, so you accept that information we provide to you electronically is indeed 'written' for this purpose.

-If, for some reason, you need to communicate with us for contractual purposes, you can do this by email at email@example.com but if you really feel the need, you can send us a letter by post to our registered office (which you will find on the website).
+If, for some reason, you need to communicate with us for contractual purposes, you can do this by sending a letter by post to our registered office (which you will find on the website).